 There are two types of this pass:

 - Annual Senior Pass $20

 Yes that’s a lifetime pass for seniors and it follows the same rule as the basic pass.
 Time to road trip with the grandparents!
-Also with the Senior Pass, you are are eligible for discounts on camping, guided tours, transportation, concessionaires, and special use permit fees.
+Pass holders with the senior pass are eligible for discounts on camping, tours, transportation, concessionaires, and special use permit fees.
 For more info see this website.

 This pass is available for volunteers that have 250 service hours with federal agencies that participate in the Interagency Pass Program.
 Obtain your pass where you volunteer or through your Volunteer Coordinator.

 Throughout the year, the National Park Service also offers free admission days.
 The days for 2021 are:

 - January 18: Birthday of Martin Luther King, Jr.